patrickbwarren/transam-triton/EMULATOR.md

 the CPU ("The Heart of It") states "Interrupt 0 should not be used even though it is available on the PCB.
-It simply duplicates the manual reset operation but would create major problems if used as the Monitor program contains an EI instruction early on in this routine.
+It simply duplicates the manual reset operation but would create major problems if used as the monitor program contains an EI instruction early on in this routine.
 A very rapid build up of interrupt nests would occur which would fill up the stack in a fraction of a second."
 Presumably the same could be true if EI was executed too soon after any interrupt was serviced.